Château de Laborde

-Pinot Noir from several plots in Mercurey and Côte d’Or, planted on Clay and chalk soil.
+Pinot Noir from several plots in Santenay, Côte d’Or.
+Planted on clay and chalk soil, average vines age 30 years old.
 Hand-picked and destemmed after sorting.
 3 days cold maceration (12˚C), fermentation in open vat for 7 days with twice a day pump-over and punch-down.
 After racking, cold settling for 4 days.
 Aged for 12 months in oak barrels, 15% new.
 Malolactic fermentation in barrels, light filtration before bottling.

 Pinot Noir from several plots of the village, main fruit comes from “ Mas Doix”, a premier cru plot in “Hautes Doix”, planted on Clay and chalk soils.

 Grapes are hand-picked and destemmed after sorting.
 Cold maceration (12˚C) for 3 days, followed by temperature-controlled vat fermentation, with pump-over and punch-down twice a day.
 Free run and pressed juice are aged separately for 12 months in used oak barrels.
 Complete malolactic fermentation in barrels, light filtration and very little SO2 added before bottling.

 Hautes-Côtes de Beaune 'En Cuillery

 Pinot Noir from the village of Monthélie, opposite side of the hilltop of Volnay.
 Hand-picked, destemmed after sorting.
 Cold maceration (12˚C) for 3 days.
 Fermentation in temperature-controlled vat, pump-over and punch-down twice a day at the start.
 Aged 12 months in oak barrels, 40% new.
 Light filtration, light use of SO2.